pyrocko/pyrocko/doc/fomosto.rst

         rake=60.,
         magnitude=4.)

-    # Processing that data will return a pyrocko.gf.Reponse object.
+    # Processing that data will return a pyrocko.gf.Response object.
     response = engine.process(source_dc, targets)

     # This will return a list of the requested traces: